INFO-698-InfoSci-Capstone/pose-estimation-dl/analysis/notes/jetstream_installation.md

-# Creating a new Jetstream instance and installing DeepLabCut and SLEAP
+# Installing DeepLabCut and SLEAP into a Jetstream instance
 ## Conda installation

 1. Add conda